Enfey/Notes/Semester 1 Y3/Compilers/Lectures/Lecture 6+7 - Intermediate Representationms.md

 Variables are systematically renamed using a DFS of the dominator tree.
 Algorithm uses a stack and counter for each base name to track most recently defined SSA name, ensuring that every use refers to single definition.

 ## Call Graph
 Graphical representation used for interprocedural analysis and optimisation.
+Control-flow graph representing calling relationships between procedures.
+Each node represents a procedure and each edge $f, g$ indicates that procedure $f$ calls procedure $g$.
+Thus a cycle indicates recursive calls.